 This is where Gemini claws back ground.
 Substantially.

 Google's model can natively process images, video, audio, and code in a single conversation.
-I uploaded a 47-minute recorded client call (audio file), and Gemini returned a structured summary with action items in under two minutes.
+Gemini can take an audio file such as a recorded client call and return a structured summary with action items.
 Claude can handle documents and images, but it doesn't accept audio or video directly — you'd need to transcribe first.

 Claude's equivalent strength is what Anthropic calls extended thinking.
 When you enable it, the model reasons through complex problems step by step before generating a response.
 For tasks like analysing a dense contract clause, comparing regulatory frameworks, or debugging a tricky Python function, that deliberate reasoning produces more reliable outputs than Gemini's faster-but-shallower approach.